 Estate Planning in San Francisco

-Understanding How a San Francisco Estate Planning Lawyer Can Help You
+Understanding How a San Francisco Planning Law Firm Can Help You

 Common Estate Planning Tools

-San Francisco estate planning lawyers have many tools at their disposal to create an estate plan that works for you, and they often use several of these tools in combination to ensure complete protection of your assets.
+A top San Francisco planning law firm has many tools at their disposal to create an estate plan that works for you, and they often use several of these tools in combination to ensure complete protection of your assets.
 Some of the most common include:

 A trust is an agreement that allows the settlor (the person making the trust) to transfer property to a second person (the trustee) who holds the property for the benefit of the settlor and others (the eventual beneficiaries).
 A trust agreement governs this relationship by identifying what the trust assets are, how the trustee is to manage the assets, and under what conditions the beneficiaries are to receive the assets of the trust.
 Trusts can be used for a variety of estate-planning purposes, such as: